TNolan01/tommy1/README.md

 </p>
 <br>

 <p>Payment processing is powered by Stripe with a webhook handler to process webhook requests.
-This process is largely inline with Boutique Ado.</p>
+This process is largely in line with Boutique Ado.</p>
 <br>

 **Order Number**